In Mauritania, push to phase out private schools divides opinion

 Only private high schools – or lycees, where students complete three more years of senior secondary education – are exempt from the policy.

 Mauritania has long focused on the public school system, but authorities opened up the education sector to private schools in 1981 as the numbers of government-funded institutions failed to meet the needs of some pupils.
-As the number of private institutions grew, however, authorities struggled to regulate them.
+As more private institutions opened up, however, authorities struggled to regulate them.

-It is unclear how many private schools there are in Mauritania but they are credited with helping to increase the number of kids in school.
-Between 2002 and 2012, for example, private primary schools enrolments went from 12,391 to 71,104 students, according to the World Bank.
+It is unclear how many private schools there are in Mauritania but they are credited with helping to boost attendance.
+Between 2002 and 2012, for example, private primary schools enrolments rose from 12,391 to 71,104 students, according to the World Bank.
 By 2010, they accounted for 11 percent of all primary and 26 percent of secondary enrolments.

-Although perceived as producing brighter students, detractors say private school curricula are not aligned with the government’s.
+Although perceived as producing brighter students, critics say private school curricula are not aligned with the government’s.
 They typically prioritise the French system, for example, as Mauritania was a former colony.
-Besides, they argue the quality of teaching is generally low and that some teachers also commonly work in both private and public schools at the same time, limiting the attention they can give to children in each setting.
+Besides, they argue the quality of teaching is generally low and that some teachers also commonly work in both private and public schools at the same time, limiting the attention they can provide to children in each setting.

 Government officials have argued that the poorest sectors are excluded from private schooling.

-Some schools, like Abdel-Wedoud’s, target low-income earners and charge about $100 per child each term, but others charge up to $1,000 or more.
+Some schools, like Abdel-Wedoud’s, target low-income earners and charge about $100 per child each term, but others cost about $1,000 or more.

-Abdelwedoud said alternatives could have been explored.
+Abdel-Wedoud said alternatives could have been explored.

-Private school owners proposed a quota system where children from impoverished backgrounds would be allowed to study there for free, but there was never a response, he said.
+Private school owners proposed a quota system where children from impoverished backgrounds could study for free, but there was never a response, he said.

 Fighting a troubled legacy